raspberrypilearning/turtle-tracker/en/step_6.md

 Scratch allows you to import data from a file.
 This is really useful when you have lots of data that you want to use and it would take too long to type it.

 --- task ---
-Select Turtle A. It has lists that have been created but which don't have any coordinates in them.
+Select Turtle A, the purple turtle.
+It has lists that have been created but which don't have any coordinates in them.

-Check the boxes to see Turtle A's lists  on the Stage.
+Check the boxes next to Turtle A's `x coords`{:class="block3variables"} and `y coords`{:class="block3variables"} lists to see them on the Stage.

 ![Turtle A lists on stage](images/turtle-a-lists-on-stage.png)